Home / Blog

 How Governments Can Put Technology to Work Addressing Staffing Challenges

-Of the many challenges surrounding the COVID-19 pandemic, perhaps one of the most baffling is what’s being called “the great resignation.”
-There are many theories of why this is occurring, but the “why” isn’t so important right now as the “how”–how to address it, that is.
+There are many theories of why this is occurring, but the “why” isn’t so important right now as the “how”– how to address it, that is.
 Add to that the constant challenge of dealing with workers out sick with COVID or having to isolate because of exposure, and you have a serious staffing problem.
 In fact, governments have been facing this as a steadily increasing issue since 2016.
 Regardless of those challenges, however, citizens still need and demand services, and governments need to function.

-According to a recent article by Deloitte, state governments and the coming talent shortage: Competing—successfully—for talent in the public sector, economic recovery is a “welcome trend,” but the downside is that governments are competing with the private sector, which can offer higher wages, better benefits, or increased perks.
+Competing—successfully—for talent in the public sector", economic recovery is a “welcome trend,” but the downside is that governments are competing with the private sector, which can offer higher wages, better benefits, or increased perks.
 State and local government municipalities, for the most part, do not have that option.

 However, the article goes on to say, “As baby boomers retire, and millennials, technology, and globalization reshape the workplace, state employers can win hearts and minds—with a bit of creativity and some thoughtful planning.”
 This goes for governments at all levels.
 It suggests governments “take concrete steps now to establish the right staffing mix for the years ahead.”
 One way to do this: “Modernize everything about talent engagement and retention”, including your infrastructure.